ScriptTiger/Unified-Hosts-AutoUpdate/README.md

 6                  | 0x6                    | Neither BITS nor PowerShell installed
 7                  | 0x7                    | Download mechanism cannot connect to GitHub
 8                  | 0x8                    | Download failed
+255                | 0xFF                   | The script terminated unexpectedly

 **This script is in active development, so please share your feedback on what you like and don't like so we know what direction to take and don't inadvertently make things worse**